Priyansh61/wasmedge-mysql-binlog-kafka/README.md

     table_name
 }
   ```
 - This is how we take out the name from the Binlog Event.
-But wait, we have a problem some of the events such as WriteRow Event, UpdateRow Event do not have table_name defined, they just have table_id.
-This can be achieved by using the TableMap event used in their crates to get the table name but this will need some modification in the current package.
-So I have commented out the code currently and will do it in the near future.
+But wait, to filter events such as WriteRow Event, UpdateRow Event do not have table_name defined, they just have table_id.
+This can be achieved by using the TableMap event used in their crates to get the table name, I have modified the files to incorporate the table_name in themselves.
 - We have stored the tablenames to filter in the env as shown below

 ``` rust